TeachBooks/mirror_mude_book/book/programming/week_1_1.md

 ```{note}
 If you are not familiar with Jupyter notebooks you should spend some time getting comfortable; hopefully you have a patient group member that is willing to show you a few tricks.
 Even for those who have used them before, if you are unfamiliar with VS Code you will need a few minutes to get used to the slightly different interface.
 ```

+This chapter relies heavily on material proved in the [Learn programming book](https://teachbooks.github.io/learn-programming)